-Very recently, the authors in \cite{rahimi2022Asmoothed,rahimi2022Modeling,Rahimi2023AnSphbased,rahimi2024IGA} enhanced SPH with a phase-field model for brittle fracture.
+A more physically consistent alternative has emerged in recent years through phase-field approaches to brittle fracture in SPH \cite{rahimi2022Asmoothed,rahimi2022Modeling,Rahimi2023AnSphbased,rahimi2024IGA}.
 The phase-field approach to brittle fracture is a variational formulation based on the minimization of an energy functional and originates from Griffith's theory of fracture \cite{Borden2012}.
-In this framework, cracks are not explicitly introduced in the solid domain; instead, the fracture surface is approximated by a phase-field parameter that diffuses the discontinuity over a narrow region.
-The phase-field parameter represents the material integrity, and is a continuous variable that describes the smooth transition from the fully intact to the fully damaged state.
-The evolution of the phase-field parameter is governed by a partial differential equation (PDE), and thus the fracture problem is reformulated as a system of PDEs that fully determine the evolution of cracks.
+In this framework, cracks are not explicitly introduced into the solid domain; instead, the fracture surface is approximated by a phase-field variable that regularizes the discontinuity over a narrow region.
+The phase-field variable represents material integrity and provides a smooth transition from the fully intact to the fully damaged state.
+Its evolution is governed by a partial differential equation, and the fracture problem is therefore reformulated as a system of PDEs that fully determines crack evolution.
 It is worth noting that there are no conditions or phenomenological rules in order to determine crack nucleation, propagation, branching, and coalescence.
 Therefore, phase-field models of fracture do not require any numerical tracking of evolving discontinuities.